Vision and Values

 In this scripture, Paul reminds us (and the church of Colossus) that we are children of God, and as such we must clothe ourselves with the characteristics and traits of Jesus.
 Our school Christian values link closely with those identified by Paul; (and expanded further above) yet, in each of these, we must add love, so that it joins us fully as a church school community.
 Love welcomes and nurtures, and through loving one another we create an environment where children, staff and visitors feel welcome, safe and valued.
-Our creative curriculum (the Christ Church Skills Safari) aims to link pupils’ learning together, showing how the skills we learn in one subject can be transferred to others; binding our learning together and helping our pupils develop curious minds.
+Our creative and inclusive curriculum aims to link pupils’ learning together, showing how the skills we learn in one subject can be transferred to others; binding our learning together and helping our pupils develop curious minds.

 At Christ Church we have chosen 4 Christian values to be our School Christian Values, and below are the Bible verses which support these.
 Pupils know what our values are, where they come from and why we have chosen them.
 We also celebrate other Christian values through our Acts of Collection Worship.